MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 ## Prerequisites for using the Expense mobile app

 To carry out tasks within the Expense mobile app, certain prerequisites must be in place.
-It's advised to collaborate with your **System Administrator** to ensure the following requirements are met.
+Collaborate with your **System Administrator** to ensure the following requirements are met.

 * You must have access to the Microsoft Dynamics 365 Finance environment where you want to enter expenses.
 * You must have the **Employee** role assigned to your user account.